anqizhang1/anqizhang1.github.io/_pages/about.md

 Conference Papers and Presentations
 ------

+1. Algorithmic Fairness in Prediction Readmission for Diabetic Patients, (Workshop on Information Technology and Systems 2024 Thailand)
-1. The Effect of Telehealth for Psychiatric and Substance Use on U.S. Hospital Utilization, with Aaron Baird, Joseph Buckman, and Yusen Xia
+2. The Effect of Telehealth for Psychiatric and Substance Use on U.S. Hospital Utilization, with Aaron Baird, Joseph Buckman, and Yusen Xia
  (_AOM 2022 Health Care Management Professional Development Workshop_), August 2022